 - L-arginine helps create nitric oxide which relaxes your blood vessels, allowing for better blood flow and oxygen exchange.

 - Betaine is a fat processing amino acid that helps to maintain liver function.

 - Caffeine can help raise your metabolic rate, improve endurance and reduce fatigue because it stimulates your central nervous system.

 - Guarana is a plant-based stimulant with two times the caffeine of coffee.

 If you’re watching your caffeine intake, a way to gauge the amount in a supplement is to remember a cup of coffee has about 95 milligrams of caffeine in it.

 Developing a post-exercise routine is important for recovery as well as maximizing the effects of your workout.
 Remember the three Rs:

-- Refuel: Now is the time for carbohydrates—your body needs them to refuel.
+- Refuel: Now is the time for carbohydrates—your body needs them to replenish glycogen!